-- 1. Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the battery.
+- 3. Remove the memory module.

-- 4. Remove the solid-state drive/Intel Optane.
+- 4. Remove the WLAN card.

-- 5. Remove the WLAN card.
+- 5. Remove the solid-state drive in M.2 slot one.

-- 6. Remove the right fan.
+- 6. Remove the solid-state drive in M.2 slot two.

-- 7. Remove the heat sink.
+- 7. Remove the battery.

-- 8. Remove the power-adapter port.
+- 8. Remove the heat sink.

-- 9. Remove the hard drive.

-The following image indicates the location of the system board and provides a visual representation of the removal procedure.
+The following images indicate the location of the system board and provide a visual representation of the removal procedure.